elipousson/presentations/2016-06-28-explore-101-writing.md

 Note:

->An standard introduction draws in the reader, establishes the paper’s topic, and explains the writer’s argument.
+>An standard introduction draws in the reader, establishes the paper's topic, and explains the writer's argument.
 An excellent introduction goes further: it makes a reader think they have already read the paper!

 - Describe a historical event: Some of the best history writing begins with a rich description of a historic moment.
 - Introduce a quotation from a historical text: You can never go wrong with a juicy quotation.
 Plus, doing so shows that you have undertaken primary research.